The ministry of pastoral care provides leadership in sustaining a caring and loving meeting community.

 When appropriate, members at a distance should be urged to consider the advantages of transferring their membership closer to their residences.

 Care Committees pay special attention to new members, making them feel welcome, introducing them to other Friends in meeting and offering them opportunities to deepen their knowledge of Friends beliefs and practices.
 This special attention is encouraged to continue for months or years, if necessary.

-The Care Committee sees to it that the meeting responds in good order to requests to be married under its care taking the lead in bringing into the fellowship of the meeting the partners of members.
+The Care Committee sees to it that the meeting responds in good order to requests to be married under its caretaking the lead in bringing into the fellowship of the meeting the partners of members.

-When a couple within the meeting is considering divorce, the Care Committee may explore the possibility of reconciliation.
+When a couple at the meeting is considering divorce, the Care Committee may explore the possibility of reconciliation.
 Members encourage an equitable, non-adversarial separation and seek to maintain the meeting’s connection with both parties.

-The Care Committee, or a specially appointed group in meeting, seeks to provide for those members in need of material assistance.
+The Care Committee, or a specially appointed group in the meeting, seeks to provide for those members in need of material assistance.